-WES Ambassador Flavia Torres found career success after migrating from Venezuela to Canada.
+WES Ambassador Flavia Torres was born in Venezuela but found career success as an immigrant in Canada.
 Now, she wants to share her story with other skilled immigrants.

 Her journey did not end when her family settled in Toronto, however; that was just the start of the road that would lead to a great job and personal fulfillment.